browserstack/api/README.md

 > This call requires authentication.
 A `401 Unauthorized` response is given if an unauthorized request is made.

 Once a worker has been spawned you can then control this browser instance remotely.
+You can also look at the testing session status at the automate dashboard: <http://www.browserstack.com/automate>.
+This will provide you the general details about the session and a live preview of the remote machine.

 ### Parameters
 A valid request must contain a `os`, `os_version`, and a `url`. `timeout` is optional but defaults to 300 seconds.